Julia Shaw (psychologist)

-Julia Shaw (born January 20, 1987) is a German-Canadian psychologist and popular science writer who specialises in false memories.
+Julia Shaw (born January 20, 1987) is a German-Canadian criminal psychologist and popular science writer who specialises in false memories.
 Shaw has been an honorary Research Associate in Psychology at University College London (UCL) since 2017 and was a contributor to Scientific American between 2015 and 2017.
-Since 2020, she has co-hosted the BBC Sounds true crime podcast Bad People with Danish comedian Sofie Hagen.
+Between 2020 and 2024, she co-hosted the BBC Sounds true crime podcast Bad People.